 not your average pinot…

 In fact, Pinot Noir can be credited, somewhat, with putting island wine on the map overall.
 International wine makers seek out land on the island particularly for the excellent Pinot Noir growing conditions, and Cowichan tops their list.

 As word got out about the amazing soil and sun the region had, wine growers started to introduce new grapes to the mix, and the region has since become just as well know for its Pinot Gris, Gewurtaminer, Ortega, Bacchus, and its own sparkling wine called Charme de L’ile.
 Averill Creek, Unsworth Vineyards, and Enrico Vineyards all have their own version of this registered varietal, grown from grapes grown only in Cowichan or Salt Spring Island.
 Italy has Prosecco; France has Champagne; Cowichan has Charme de L’ile.

-There’s an abundacne to experience in Cowichan’s wine region, and as noted Vancouver wine writer Anthony Gismondi has said of the region, “come for the Pinot Noir, stay for the Pinot Grigio.”
+There’s an abundance to experience in Cowichan’s wine region, and as noted Vancouver wine writer Anthony Gismondi has said of the region, “come for the Pinot Noir, stay for the Pinot Grigio.”

 While YOU’RE HEre…

 Cowichan has so many wonderful things to see and do while you’re in town for the Wine Festival.
 Come for the wine, but stay for the adventure.
 We want to make sure that everyone has a chance to spend some time here and get off the beaten path for a few hours…or a few days.
 From exploring the shores of Cowichan or Mill Bay, to the award-winning restaurants in Duncan or scrumptious bakeries in Ladysmith, to the incredible hiking, biking, kayaking, and so much more!